 The MLA sought a SHIP grant to address COVID-related losses for the program.
 Teaching Institute site institutions were not prepared to build programming and partnerships in the face of the pandemic.
 The loss of a year of institutes in 2020 and the move to a virtual format in 2021 kept the MLA from being able to build strong regional networks to follow-up on the success of the Teaching Institutes and to establish continuing and locally funded institutes in the host regions.

-Further details about the application process will be posted in February 2023.
-Applications will be accepted from doctoral students in English and related fields and from new faculty members at access-oriented institutions.
+Applications are accepted from graduate students in English and related fields and from faculty members at access-oriented institutions.
 Applicants must reside in the region of the institution hosting the institute to which they are applying.

 Project Manager: Mai Hunt